 Cleaning Tips That Protect Painful Joints

 There is nothing more welcoming or restful than a sparkling, well-kept home, but even people in perfect health will agree that housecleaning is a chore.
 For people coping with stiff, painful arthritic joints, that chore becomes painful.
-We have some suggestions that will help you keep your home tidy without aggravating your arthritis.
+We have some cleaning tips that will help you keep your home tidy without aggravating your arthritis.

 - Choose cleaning products wisely.
 Using spray bottles can be tough on arthritic hands.
 Large heavy containers of detergent may be a challenge to lift and carry.
 Scrubbing brushes might require more muscle and endurance than you have.
 Look for cleaning products in smaller, lighter bottles that are easy to handle and apply.
 Cleaning tools like microfiber cloths, gloves, and “magic eraser” sponges enable you to tackle dirt without a lot of heavy scrubbing.